Exploring Self-Attention for Crop-type Classification Explainability: Explainability Framework

-To answer this question, we present an approach that reveals attention sensitivity to the presence of various crop type configurations in the dataset inspired by the occlusion principle described in Section \ref{sec:related_work}.
-First, with crop occlusion, we create new datasets in which one of the crop types from the original dataset is removed.
-Next, we train a transformer encoder model from scratch on each new dataset and evaluate its attention patterns against the attention patterns in the model trained with the complete set of crops.
-Concretely, we analyze the change in the importance of date $d$ for classifying crop type $c$ after the occlusion of the crop-type $o$, $\delta_{d_{c,-o}}$, computed with the following equation:
+To understand whether the attention patterns are pointing to relevant phenological events regardless of the crops under consideration or if the transformer encoder model is actually considering only the phenological events relevant for crop disambiguation, we present an approach that reveals attention sensitivity to the presence of various crop type configurations in the dataset.
+In the first step, we create new datasets in which one of the crops from the original dataset is removed.
+Next, we train a transformer encoder model from scratch on each new dataset and analyze the difference in the attention weights distribution.
+Concretely, we analyze the change in importance of date $d$ for classifying crop type $c$ after the occlusion of the crop-type $o$, $\delta_{d_{c,-o}}$, computed with the following equation:

-where $N_c$ is the number of agricultural parcels with the crop type $c$ in the test dataset, $\alpha_{d_{p,-o}}$ is the importance of date $d$ for a parcel $p$ for the model trained on the dataset without crop-type $o$ and $\alpha_{d_p}$ is the importance of date $d$ for crop-type $c$ on the model trained with the complete set of crops.
-Both $\alpha_{d_{p,-o}}$ and $\alpha_{d_p}$ are computed with Eq. \ref{eq:obs_day_d_importance}. \\ The presented sensitivity analysis approach is designed with the following intuition: If attention patterns reveal the important phenological events per crop type, then the temporal importance assigned with the attention mechanism should not change depending on the set of classes under consideration.
+where $N_c$ is the number of agricultural parcels with the crop type $c$ in the test dataset, $\alpha_{d_{p,-o}}$ is the importance of date $d$ for a parcel $p$ for the model trained on the dataset without crop-type $o$ and $\alpha_{d_p}$ is the importance of date $d$ for a parcel $p$ on the model trained with the complete set of crops.
+Both $\alpha_{d_{p,-o}}$ and $\alpha_{d_p}$ are computed with Eq. \ref{eq:obs_day_d_importance}. \\